bukhr/tms-docs/docs/workflows/README.en.md

 ## Important Notes
 - Source files are always in Spanish (es.yml) or Spanish locale variants (es-mx.yml, es-cl.yml, etc.)
-- Translations are done to English and Portuguese [EN-PT]
+- Translations are done to English and Portuguese Brazil [EN-PT]
 - Each phase is clearly delimited and requires approval before moving to the next one
 - The process is automated through GitHub and the Translation Management System